Hands-On Creative Workshop Rotation - Creative Arts quest for Beginner level adventurers

 1

-Choose three different creative mediums you're curious about—pick from vastly different categories like drawing, clay work, textile arts, lettering, paper crafts, or basic carpentry.
-The more different, the better the contrast.
+Choose three creative practices from different categories—drawing, clay work, textile arts, lettering, paper crafts, or basic carpentry.
+The wider the contrast, the clearer your preferences will emerge.

 2